Charlie Work: Plot

-Charlie gets tipped off that the health inspector is coming to do a surprise inspection of Paddy's Pub.
-He alerts Frank and rushes to the bar, only to discover that the Gang is in the midst of an ill-timed airline mile scam involving steaks and live chickens.
+Charlie (Charlie Day) gets tipped off that the health inspector is coming to do a surprise inspection of Paddy's Pub.
+He alerts Frank (Danny DeVito) and rushes to the bar, only to discover that the Gang is in the midst of an ill-timed airline mile scam involving steaks and live chickens.

-Dennis is painting a sign for Carmine's: A Place for Steaks and Dee and Mac are attempting to wrangle chickens for the fraudulent scheme.
+Dennis (Glenn Howerton) is painting a sign for Carmine's: A Place for Steaks and Dee (Kaitlin Olson) and Mac (Rob McElhenney) are attempting to wrangle chickens for the fraudulent scheme.
 Charlie deduces that the Gang used Frank's credit card to buy airline miles, which in turn were used to buy 400 steaks.
 They plan to contaminate the steaks with chicken feathers by rubbing live chickens all over them so that they can get compensation money from the delivery company.
 While the plan is underway, Frank reveals he flushed his shoes down the toilet.

 Charlie begins barking orders to the Gang, demanding they move all of the chickens into the back office.
 Charlie works on digging Frank's shoes out of the toilet and covers the glory hole in the men's bathroom.
 The bar suddenly loses power due to the vacuum sealer being used for the scam.
 Charlie tells Dennis to use the machine to package lemons and limes.
 Charlie and Dee go to the basement to test the carbon monoxide detector.
 To Dee's horror, it begins going off; Charlie explains that he blocks the vents to fill the basement with hazardous gases to clear out the rodents.

 The steak delivery truck arrives and the Gang learns that Dee has inadvertently ordered 4,000 steaks instead of the 400 they intended.
 Charlie has Dee pretend Paddy's Pub is a real restaurant, orders Mac and Dennis to remove the Carmine's sign, and gets Frank to move the truck out of the way while the delivery man is distracted.
 Charlie leads the delivery man to the back alley under the conceit that it is patio seating.

 When the health inspector arrives, Dennis poses as a bartender while Charlie confidently gives her a tour of the premises.
 Through a series of quick-thinking gambits, Charlie is able to successfully pass off the bar as being in a clean and orderly condition.
 The rest of the Gang is also able to successfully get the delivery driver to take back the chicken feather-tainted steaks.
 Charlie is excited about getting a passing grade, but the rest of the Gang reveals that they care more about the steak scheme than the health inspection.